 4. M-Audio AV42

-The M-Audio AV42 studio monitors are the last pick on our list of studio monitor pairs, but will still offer a lot of value for any producer on a budget.
+The M-Audio AV42 studio monitors are another pick on our list of studio monitor pairs and offer a lot of value for any producer on a budget.

 The M-Audio AV42 studio monitors offer a lot of transparency and power.
 The studio monitors also offer M-Audio tweeter waveguides.